The ‘garbage guy’ walks 12 miles a day around D.C. picking up trash: ‘I’ll pick up pretty much anything.’

 So, he grabbed a bag and started gathering garbage.
 His new ritual, he learned, was immensely satisfying.

 “The trash is just out of place; it doesn’t belong there.
-Finishing my projects is definitely rewarding,” Adams said, explaining that he often changes his walking paths, which he refers to as his “projects,” to ensure he covers as many areas around D.C. as possible.
+Finishing my projects is definitely rewarding,” Adams said, explaining that he often changes his walking paths, which he refers to as his “projects,” to ensure he covers as many areas around the District as possible.
 “When you see it beforehand, then you walk by it after and it’s all clean, that’s a good feeling.”

 “You start picking up on patterns as you do this,” Adams explained.
 He now associates different areas with specific types of trash.
 For instance, the Capital Crescent Trail has become a popular exercise site during the pandemic, he explained, so, “you’ll always find strawberry banana GU Energy packets and Nature Valley granola bar wrappers there.”

-While Adams’s customary clean-up — which typically takes him about three hours — might be unusual, exercising while picking up trash is actually a trend of sorts.
+Although Adams’s customary cleanup — which typically takes him about three hours — might be unusual, exercising while picking up trash is actually a trend of sorts.
 There’s a popular Swedish fitness craze that involves collecting trash, called “plogging,” a mix of jogging and “plocka upp” — Swedish for pick up.
 In recent years, plogging groups have popped up around the world, including in the D.C. area.

 ‘Plogging’ is the Swedish fitness craze for people who want to save the planet.
 It’s making its way to the U.S.